theunicornguild/savemyspot/02_django/06_python_2_views.md

-Let’s assume you’re tired from all this imaginary cat walking and go through the `Queue View` together.
+Let’s assume you’re tired from all this imaginary cat walking and go through the `QueueView` together.
 You may have noticed that almost all our views are subclasses of the rest framework generic views.
 However, we require a more curated response for our `queue` so we will be manually doing it.

-If you turn your attention to your `../q/api/views.py` , you'll notice the structure of the `Queue View` is available to you, your goal is to fill in each request with its appropriate functionality.
+If you turn your attention to your `../savemyspot_django/api/views.py` , you'll notice the structure of the `QueueView` is available to you, your goal is to fill in each request with its appropriate functionality.

 ## Get Queue